gdos/TerminalApps/README.md

 # TerminalApps

 ## What's new:

+**ver 1.2.0 -- 29dec18**

+* Now request only high-priority rather than realtime-priority;
+* Now deliver 7z archives for better compression and simplicity of extraction on all 3 platforms.

 **ver 1.1.8 -- 30nov18**

 * Made big improvement in Windows keyboard response by setting realtime mode programmatically;

 **ver 1.1.7 -- 25nov18**